 Good for: Enterprise and high-volume hiring teams (retail, hospitality, healthcare, logistics) that need to schedule hundreds or thousands of interviews monthly.
 Customers include McDonald’s, Unilever, GM, and Chipotle.

 Limitations: Enterprise-only pricing makes it inaccessible for SMBs.
 Implementation takes months.
 Not designed for niche or technical recruiting where the conversational flow feels less natural.
 Overkill for teams hiring fewer than 200 people per year.
+Smaller teams hunting for alternatives to Paradox for interview scheduling usually weigh GoodTime for enterprise panels or Pin for a unified sourcing-to-scheduling workflow with published pricing.

 4. Calendly - Simple Self-Scheduling for Smaller Teams